Puja-Mishra/Android_ShortestJumpPath/README.md

-# Android_ShortestJumpPathb Application calculates the minimum hops/jumps required from start word to the target word.
+# Android_ShortestJumpPath Application calculates the minimum hops/jumps required from start word to the target word.